 There is no requirement for software installation or a hosting service; Shopify has everything that is essential to the success of any online store.

-As a ‘software as a service’ tool, Shopify offers a range of technological products that are necessary to run and grow your own business, with a monthly subscription.
+Shopify works as a ‘software as a service’ tool - offering a wide range of technology products that are necessary to set up, design, run and grow your online store, with a monthly subscription.
 In other words, you have to pay to use this platform.

-Shopify features plans ranging from $29 for basic to $299 for advanced plans, with an access to admin panel where you can build a fully functional online store, from front-end to back-end.
+Shopify features plans ranging from $29 for basic to $299 for advanced plans, with access to the admin panel where you can build a fully functional online store, from front-end to back-end.

 Read more about Shopify plans here: Shopify Cost and Pricing Explained - What’s your Investment?